Conditions in detention facilities

 Activities and education

-Moreover, not in all guarded centres there was a sports and recreation space, e.g. in Wędrzyn, Krosno,[45] Białystok, Kętrzyn, and Biała Podlaska.
-In Wędrzyn and Krosno there are no recreational and sports activities organized for the foreigners.[46]
-On the other hand, in some detention centres the open-air space is of adequate size and sufficient recreational facilities are provided (e.g., playing field for volleyball or basketball in Lesznowola).
+In Krosno there are no recreational and sports activities organised for the foreigners.[11]
+On the other hand, in some detention centres the open-air space is of adequate size and sufficient recreational facilities are provided.

 In practice, detainees can do outdoor exercises regularly.
 Detainees can watch television without any limitations, including until late at night.[12]

-Not all of the detainees had access to reading and leisure materials due to the admission of foreigners who spoke languages that used to be considered rare.
-Additionally, books in some foreign languages were not available in Polish bookstores.[55]
-However, in some centres, there are libraries with books and newspapers in several languages, for example in Russian, English, and French.
+In some centres, there are libraries with books and newspapers in several languages, for example in Russian, English, and French.
 There are also popular games to play (e.g., chess, cards).
-Concerts and sports competitions are organised for adults and children in Kętrzyn (but only until August) and Przemyśl.
-At the same time, according to the Commissioner for Human Rights, foreigners complained that additional activities are rarely organized and that they feel bored.
-[56]
+At the same time, according to the Commissioner for Human Rights, foreigners complained that additional activities are rarely organised and that they feel bored.[18]
+The CPT recommended to put in place a purposeful programme of a structured activities for detained foreigners, including pre-school age children, in all guarded centres.[19]
+Detention centres provide rooms for religious practices.[20]

-The rules of stay in the detention centres are available in 17 languages: Arabic, English, Ukrainian, Russian, French, Armenian, Chinese, Georgian, Hindi, Spanish, Mongolian, Persian, Turkish, Farsi, Urdu, Bengali and Vietnamese.[62]
-Depending on the centre they are available on each floor of the detention centre or in the common rooms, etc.
+The rules of stay in the detention centres are available in 17 languages: Arabic, English, Ukrainian, Russian, French, Armenian, Chinese, Georgian, Hindi, Spanish, Mongolian, Persian, Turkish, Farsi, Urdu, Bengali and Vietnamese[21] but not in Kurdish.[22]
+Depending on the centre they are available on each floor of the detention centre or in the common rooms, etc. According to the CPT, specific attention should be paid to the situation of those detainees who are illiterate or who cannot understand any language in the written form.[23]

 Children staying in the guarded centres are – like all other children staying in the territory of Poland – subject to obligatory education until they are 18.
-However, this obligation, set in the Polish Constitution, is not fulfilled in the case of children staying in guarded centres.[65]
+However, this obligation, set in the Polish Constitution, is not fulfilled in the case of children staying in guarded centres.[24]
 None of the children staying there attends school.
-Schools near the detention centres in Czerwony Bór, Białystok, Kętrzyn and Biała Podlaska delegated teachers to work in detention facilities.
+Schools near the detention centres delegated teachers to work in detention facilities.
 Special classrooms are prepared in these centres.
-This is the result of agreements between the Border Guard, educational institutions and local authorities.[66]
+This is the result of agreements between the Border Guard, educational institutions and local authorities.[25]

 Health care and special needs in detention